hyperswine/3821_assignment4/README.md

 ## Intro

-### This is a private repo for version control, for assignment for 3821.
+3821 is one world of a subject